MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 ---

-## Installation of the Build Environment:
+## Installation of the Build Environment

 1. Check out the source code from here to your development PC, for example, folder `H:\midadfs` (subfolders are `Service` and `AuthnAdapter`).